 Acquisition in 2016

-LeapDroid is a company based in California that developed an Android emulator, allowing users to run the Android operating system within Windows through advanced virtual machine technologies.
-The emulator was designed to provide a seamless experience for users looking to access Android applications on their PC.
-Recently, the developers announced their decision to join Google, leading to the cessation of both development and support for the emulator.
+LeapDroid is a California-based company that developed an Android emulator designed to run the Android operating system within Windows environments.
+Utilizing advanced virtual machine technologies, the emulator provided users with the ability to experience Android applications on their PCs.
+Recently, it was announced that the developers of LeapDroid would be joining Google, leading to the cessation of both development and support for the emulator.

 Eyefluence